kyma-project/test-infra/docs/prow/offboarding-checklist.md

 # Offboarding Checklist

-When someone having access to the Prow cluster leaves the project, we need to apply the following steps to keep our assets secured.
+When someone with access to the Prow cluster leaves the project, we must apply the following steps to keep our assets secured.

 ## Remove the person from Google project